gawertm/dsti-devops-project/README.md

 - The Password for Postgres is stored in a Kubernetes Secret that was created by the automated deployment

 ![Kubernetes Architecture](image/kubernetes_architecture1.png)
+(Remark: Eventaully, the Azure Native Loadbalancer is not used as it was very expensive.
+Traffic is routed directly to the Ingress Controller)

 ### Kubernetes Setup
 - For the initial Kubernetes setup, a Microsoft ARM Template was used https://github.com/Azure/azure-quickstart-templates/tree/master/quickstarts/microsoft.kubernetes/aks